The Golden Section: Re-releases

-The Golden Section was re-released on CD with bonus tracks on 27 August 2001 and as a deluxe double CD on 6 October 2008, including a sixteen-page booklet containing song lyrics and new artwork.
+The Golden Section was re-released on CD with bonus tracks on 27 August 2001 and as a "Deluxe 2 CD Edition" on 6 October 2008, including a sixteen-page booklet containing song lyrics and new artwork.
 The second CD featured B-sides and eight previously unreleased tracks.

-A 40th anniversary clear vinyl edition of the original album, plus a new collection of B-sides, on red vinyl, entitled Annexe was released on 28 July 2023.
+A 40th-anniversary clear vinyl edition of the original album, plus a new collection of B-sides, on red vinyl, entitled Annexe, was released on 28 July 2023.

 Track listing

 All songs written by John Foxx.